What is a Senior Honors Thesis in HSOC?

 • Successful completion of HSOC 420, as determined by a grade of an A- or above

-• Permission of the HSOC faculty committee, based on the 3-4 page proposal developed and submitted during 420
+• Permission of the HSOC faculty committee, based on the 3-4 page proposal developed during HSOC 420 and submitted in April.

 Eligibility for Honors